NYPL/lsp_workflows/workflows/patron_log_in_and_log_out.md

  * Header: Follow the Logout link under 'My Account'
  * Encore: Click `LOGOUT` button on the top right corner to log out.
 Once you click the button, it will log the user out from Encore and also Research Catalog.
 If the user has been logged in to Research Catalog Test, she will be logged out from there also.
  * Research Catalog: Use the `Log Out` link on the left side menu to log out.
 Once you click the link, it will log the user out from Research Catalog and Encore.
 If the user has been logged in to Research Catalog Test, she will be logged out from there also.
+ * Quiet logout via Header: After a period of 30 minutes inactivity (or activity in non-catalog pages) patrons are quietly logged out (See [JS Timer in Header](#js-timer-in-header)).

 ### Session Expiration